annamatveev/muganagish/README.md

 As part of the "Code for Israel" community, Muganagish is dedicated to improving accessibility to shelters and protected spaces for people with disabilities.
 The platform is built using Base44, a powerful AI-powered application development platform that enables rapid and efficient creation of complex applications while focusing on user needs.

+## Configuration

+Before running the application, you need to set up your Google Maps API key:

+1. Create a Google Cloud project and enable the Maps JavaScript API
+2. Generate an API key with appropriate restrictions
+3. Replace the API key in `src/config.js` with your own key

+**Important**: Never commit your actual API key to version control.
+The current key in the config file is for development purposes only and should be replaced before deploying to production.

 ## Running the app

 ```bash